hanapedia/hexagon/README.md

 # Hexagon
-A highly configurable microservices benchmark application.
+A highly configurable microservices benchmark application generator.
-Each microservice in the benchmark application can be configured with their own sets of ingress and egress handling logic.
+Hexagon can configure each microservice in the benchmark application to expose APIs and invoke APIs exposed by other services.

 ## Objective
 Hexagon is a microservices benchmark suite with configurablity in mind.
 It aims to solve the limited benchmarking possibilites for researchers studying microservices.
-Using Hexagon researchers can easily construct a benchmark microservices application with highly configured compositions.
+Using Hexagon, researchers can easily construct a benchmark microservices application with highly configured compositions.

 ## Terminology
 see [terminologies](./docs/terminology.md).